-There is approximately four weeks before peak season begins and we all realize everyone is extremely anxious for it to be upon us after such a cold and dismal winter.
+There is approximately two weeks before peak season begins and we all realize everyone is extremely anxious for it to be upon us after such a cold and dismal winter.
 Having said that, all indications lead Planes and industry leaders to believe that it is going to be a very busy peak season with lots of opportunity.
 As they say “now is the time”, make yourself available to work as many days allowable and stretch yourself.

 In an effort to help ensure you are all well prepared, we will be sending out various “business tips” to each of you via e-mail and posting on the “Van Operator Portal.
 In addition, your respective dispatcher will review these tips with you as they come out.
 We intend to send them every Wednesday leading up to peak season.
 There will be tips from Safety, Operations, Billing, Customer Service, and Claims.
 Again our objective is to ensure each of you are well prepared to have a most successful financial peak season.
 An example of these tips will include: